 Auckland Transport is responsible for implementing the Asset Management Plans prepared by local councils and ARTA prior to 1 November 2010.
 In the period covered by this Statement of Intent, Auckland Transport will determine its approach to the review of existing Asset Management Plans, covering all significant assets.
-As part of this process, Auckland Transport will determine the extent to which the Plans will reflect a move to regionally consistent service levels.
-In future years, Auckland Transport will continuously improve these plans as independently assessed by the NZ Transport Agency.
+As part of this process, Auckland Transport will determine the extent to which the Plans will reflect a move to regionally consistent service levels, ensuring that Auckland Council is informed of any changes to service levels on a "no surprises' basis.
+In future years, Auckland Transport will continuously improve Asset Management Plans as independently assessed by the NZ Transport Agency.